 You can designate in your will who will receive the funds in your IRA.
 This beneficiary can be a person or organization.
 If no beneficiary is named, the IRA generally becomes part of your estate and will be distributed as your executor specifies.

 The normal contribution deadline is April 15 - the same day that your income tax return is filed.
-In 2020, both deadlines were extended until July 15th due to the coronavirus pandemic.
-At the current time, no announcements have been made about 2021 deadlines.
+During the pandemic, deadlines in 2020 and 2021 were extended until June 15.

 There is no minimum age limit.
 But you must have taxable income that equals or is greater than that amount of your IRA contribution.
 Taxable income includes wages and self-employment income.